Fall of the Western Roman Empire: Alaric besieges Rome

-The Goths move out of Italy
+The Goths leave Italy

 Alaric then moved south, intending to sail to Africa.
 His ships were wrecked in a storm, and he shortly died of fever.
 His successor Athaulf, still regarded as an usurper and given only occasional and short-term grants of supplies, moved north into the turmoil of Gaul.
 In this region, there was some prospect of food.
 His supergroup of barbarians are called the Visigoths in modern works: they may now have been developing their own sense of identity.

-405–418: In the Gallic provinces; barbarians and usurpers, loss of Britannia, partial loss of Hispania and Gaul
+The Crossing of the Rhine: partial loss of Britannia, Hispania, and Gaul (405–418)

-The Crossing of the Rhine in 405/6 brought unmanageable numbers of Germanic and Alan barbarians (perhaps some 30,000 warriors, 100,000 people) into Gaul.
+The crossing of the Rhine in 405/6 brought unmanageable numbers of Germanic and Alan barbarians (perhaps some 30,000 warriors, 100,000 people) into Gaul.
 They may have been trying to get away from the Huns, who about this time advanced to occupy the Great Hungarian Plain.
 For the next few years these barbarian tribes wandered in search of food and employment, while Roman forces fought each other in the name of Honorius and a number of competing claimants to the imperial throne.

 The remaining troops in Britannia elevated a succession of imperial usurpers.
 The last, Constantine III, raised an army from the remaining troops in Britannia, invaded Gaul and defeated forces loyal to Honorius led by Sarus.
 Constantine's power reached its peak in 409 when he controlled Gaul and beyond, he was joint consul with Honorius and his magister militum Gerontius defeated the last Roman force to try to hold the borders of Hispania.
 It was led by relatives of Honorius; Constantine executed them.
 Gerontius went to Hispania, where he may have settled the Sueves and the Asding Vandals.
 Gerontius then fell out with his master and elevated one Maximus as his own puppet emperor.
 He defeated Constantine and was besieging him in Arelate when Honorius's general Constantius arrived from Italy with an army (possibly, composed mainly of Hun mercenaries).
 Gerontius's troops deserted him, and he committed suicide.
 Constantius continued the siege, defeating a relieving army.
 Constantine surrendered in 411 with a promise that his life would be spared, and was then executed.

 In 410, the Roman civitates of Britannia rebelled against Constantine and evicted his officials.
 They asked for help from Honorius, who replied that they should look to their own defence.
 While the British may have regarded themselves as Roman for several generations, and British armies may at times have fought in Gaul, no central Roman government is known to have appointed officials in Britannia thereafter.
 The supply of coinage to the Diocese of Britannia ceases with Honorius.